-1 near-term include demand reductions through efficiency and reduced activity, rapid decarbonisation of 2 the electricity sector and low-carbon electrification of buildings, industry and transport (robust 3 evidence, medium agreement).
-A focus on energy use and supply is essential, but not sufficient on its 4 own - the land sector and food systems deserve attention.
-The literature does not adequately include 5 demand-side options and systems analysis, and captures the impact from non-CO2 GHGs with medium 6 confidence.
+Given the gaps, there is a need to explore accelerated mitigation (relative to NDCs and current policies).
+There is increasing understanding of the technical content of accelerated mitigation pathways, differentiated by national circumstances, with considerable though uneven literature at country-level (medium evidence, high agreement).
+Transformative technological and institutional changes for the near term include demand reductions through efficiency and reduced activity, rapid decarbonisation of the electricity sector and low-carbon electrification of buildings, industry and transport (robust evidence, medium agreement).
+A focus on energy use and supply is essential, but not sufficient on its own the land sector and food systems deserve attention.
+The literature does not adequately include demand-side options and systems analysis, and captures the impact from non-CO2 GHGs with medium confidence.
 Countries and regions will have different starting points for transition pathways.
-Some 7 factors include climate conditions resulting in different heating and cooling needs, endowments with 8 different energy resources, patterns of spatial development, and political and economic conditions.
-9 {4.2.5}
+Some factors include climate conditions resulting in different heating and cooling needs, endowments with different energy resources, patterns of spatial development, and political and economic conditions. {4.2.5}

 Accelerated mitigation alone may run into obstacles.
 If such obstacles are rooted in underlying structural features of society, then transforming such structures helps remove obstacles, which amounts to shifting development pathways.
 Various actors have developed an increasing number of mitigation strategies up to 2050 (mid-term).
-A growing number of such strategies aim at net zero GHG or CO2 emissions, but it is not yet possible to draw global implications due to the limited size of sample (medium evidence; low agreement).
+A growing number of such strategies aim at net zero GHG or CO2 emissions, but it is not yet possible to draw global implications due to the limited size of sample (medium evidence, low agreement).
 Non-state actors are also engaging in a wide range of mitigation initiatives.
-When adding up emission reduction potentials, sub-national and non-state international cooperative initiatives could reduce up to about 20 GtCO2-eq in 2030 (limited evidence, medium agreement).
+When adding up emission reduction potentials, subnational and non-state international cooperative initiatives could reduce up to about 20 GtCO2-eq in 2030 (limited evidence, medium agreement).
 Yet perceived or real conflicts between mitigation and other Sustainable Development Goals (SDGs) can impede such action.
 If undertaken without precaution, accelerated mitigation is found to have significant implications for development objectives and macroeconomic costs at country level.
-For example, most country-level mitigation modelling studies in which GDP is an endogenous variable report negative impacts of mitigation on GDP in 2030 and 2050, relative to the reference.
+For example, most countrylevel mitigation modelling studies in which GDP is an endogenous variable report negative impacts of mitigation on GDP in 2030 and 2050, relative to the reference.
 In all reviewed studies, however, GDP continues to grow even with mitigation (robust evidence, high agreement).
 The literature finds that employment effect of mitigation policies tends to be limited on aggregate, but can be significant at sectoral level (limited evidence, medium agreement).
 Detailed design of mitigation policies is critical for distributional impacts and avoiding lock-in (robust evidence, high agreement), though further research is needed in that direction. {4.2.3, 4.2.4, 4.2.6}